kovadam19/RobotTopoMap/README.md

 * Autonomous exploration: in this mode the robot makes a predefined amount of exploration step.
 * Autonomous navigation: in this mode the robot navigates from its current location to the target location.

-The program was developed on Windows 10 platform by using [PyCharm 2021.1.2](https://www.jetbrains.com/pycharm/).
+The program was developed on Windows 10 platform by using [Python](https://www.python.org/) 3.8 and [PyCharm 2021.1.2](https://www.jetbrains.com/pycharm/).

 ![MainScreen](documentation/ShortDescriptionScreen.jpg "Main Screen")